yzhaoinuw/jekyll-now/_posts/2021-2-6-Yet-Another-Union-Find-Implementation.md

 title: Yet Another Union Find Implementation
 ---

 In this post I would like to show an alternative implementation of [Union Find (aka Disjoint Set)](https://en.wikipedia.org/wiki/Disjoint-set_data_structure) that uses variable reference, which is an interesting concept explained vividly in this [SO post](https://stackoverflow.com/questions/986006/how-do-i-pass-a-variable-by-reference).
-The idea is to represent the subset representative as a dictionary, so that during a merge when we update the subset representative of any member in the subset, all the other members in that subset sync the update.
+The idea is to represent the subset representative as a dictionary, so that during a merge when we update the subset representative of any member in the subset, all the other members in that subset sync with the update.
 One advantage of this implementation is that we don't need a Find function to trace the root of the subset representative, because the members in the same subset always have the same representative.
 The setup of the graph consists two classes: Node and Graph.
 A graph is made of node, and it also keeps track of all the edges.
+The graph is undirected and does not contain self loops.
 A node needs to keep track of two things: its subset representative and whether it has been merged into a subset or not.
 The subset representative of a node is initialized as itself.

 ```python
 class Node():